 At the start of each school year we begin with a focus on “CTK Matters”.
 We spend these first weeks getting to know the children in our class, their different strengths and interests, personalities and learning styles.
 We focus on the school community, promoting mental health and wellbeing, respectful relationships, belonging and inclusion.
 Students look at ways to recognise and manage their emotions and practice strategies to self-calm and achieve mindfulness.

 At Christ the King we utilise a variety of programs, resources and initiatives to support students needs and development.
 This is to ensure they are equipped with the tools they need to be positive, successful and engaged members of society.
-These include:

 Child Protection Curriculum